ccarver80/Coschedule_coding_challange/README.md

 ## Instructions for running application
-1. You can create an account by clicking the "Create New Account" button on signin page
+1. You can create an account by clicking the "Create New Account" button on sign in page
-2. Or, you can use the username "Test123" and password "password" to login real quick.
+2. Or, you can use the username "test123" and password "123" to login real quick.

+## Log
+- **Aug 29th 2022:** Started project by building repo, Created front end with "Create-React-App", and started backend with "Express Generator".
+Installed Tailwind, and configured for design.
+Built login and sign up routes.
+Installed sequelize on backend and created user model.
+Created SQLite database to store info for users.
+Built user authentication to login and sign up successful.
+Need to build in some features to for wrong username or password, and make user friendly.